muratk3n/thirdwave/en/README.md

 ---

 Wait..
-I thought expertise had went by the wayside, it's like technocratic or something..
+I thought expertise had gone by the wayside, it's like technocratic or something..

 "Brian Lee Hitchens, a Florida taxi driver ... who prayed in the